Solano 4 Wind Project

 Benefits

 The project would provide a source of low-cost renewable energy.
-It contributes to our goal of embracing a carbon-free future by adding more than 300 GWh of renewable energy and would allow an aging fleet of wind turbines to be replaced with the latest and most efficient technology.
+It contributes to SMUD's 2030 Zero Carbon Plan by adding more than 300 GWh of renewable energy and would allow an aging fleet of wind turbines to be replaced with the latest and most efficient technology.
 Re-powering the wind turbines allows the Wind Farm to continue to produce important renewable resources for another 30 years, while also providing local, high-paying jobs and economic benefits to the community.

 Community